California Technology Ventures

 Series C in 2007

-Ceregene is a San Diego-based biotechnology company dedicated to developing treatments for major neurodegenerative disorders through the delivery of nervous system growth factors.
-The company's clinical programs include CERE-110, an AAV2-based vector expressing nerve growth factor, which is preparing to enter Phase 2 studies aimed at treating Alzheimer's disease.
-Additionally, CERE-120, which has recently completed a Phase 2 trial for Parkinson's disease, is under evaluation for future development.
-Ceregene is also advancing two other treatments, CERE-135 and CERE-140, which are in preclinical development targeting amyotrophic lateral sclerosis (ALS) and ocular diseases, respectively.
+Ceregene is a private, San Diego-based biotechnology company focused on the treatment of major neurodegenerative disorders using the delivery of nervous system growth factors.
+Their clinical programs include CERE-110, an AAV2 based vector expressing nerve growth factor, which is about to enter Phase 2 studies for the treatment of Alzheimer's disease, and CERE-120, which recently completed a Phase 2 trial in Parkinson's disease and is currently being evaluated for future development.
+CERE-135 and CERE-140 are in preclinical development for amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease) and ocular diseases, respectively.

 TravelMuse